 Adjuvant therapies such as chemotherapy, radiosurgery and whole brain radiation may also be indicated.
 A team of top medical specialists meets regularly to develop an individual treatment plan for each patient.
 This team of experts is composed of neurosurgeons, neurologists, neuro-oncologists, radiation oncologists, pathologists, medical oncologists and neuroradiologists.

 Radiosurgery is delivered through the Cyberknife System, one of the most advanced radiosurgical systems available.
-The CyberKnife system, manufactured by Accuray Incorporated, is a noninvasive image-guided robotic surgery system designed to continuously track and detect tumor location and correct for tumor and patient movement during treatment.
+The CyberKnife system, manufactured by Accuray Incorporated, is a noninvasive image-guided robotic surgery system.
+It is designed to continuously track and detect tumor location and correct for tumor and patient movement during treatment.
 Radiation beams are directed into tumors from virtually unlimited directions with extreme accuracy, with minimal damage to surrounding healthy tissue and vital organs.